Embrace your cultural journey.

 Rosh Hashanah

-Rosh Hashana, is the Jewish New Year, a major Jewish Holiday that occurs every year during the Hebrew month of Tishrei and is celebrated over a two day period.
-Traditionally it is both a time of celebration and of serious introspection, a time to rejoice the completion of another year while also taking stock of one’s life.
-It is the time of year when we can atone for both our individual as well as communal wrongdoings, and look for a new start.
+Rosh Hashanah is the Jewish New Year, one of the “High Holidays” in the Jewish calendar.
+Rosh Hashanah occurs every year during the Hebrew month of Tishrei and is celebrated over a two-day period.
+Traditionally, it is both a time of celebration and of serious introspection, a time to rejoice in the completion of another year while also taking stock of one’s life.

-Traditional worship in a Synagogue includes reciting prayers from a special book called a Machzor (translated to cycle, from the Hebrew root “to return”).1 The Machzor contains basic liturgy as well as poetic liturgy, special for the holiday.
-During the service a Shofar (Ram’s Horn) is blown to symbolically awaken the listeners in the congregation and inspire them to atone and rejoice before the Judgement Day of Yom Kippur, the next upcoming Jewish Holiday.
+Traditional worship in a synagogue includes reciting prayers from the machzor (from the Hebrew root “to return.”)
+During the service a shofar (ram’s horn) is blown to symbolically awaken the listeners in the congregation and inspire them to atone and rejoice before the Judgement Day of Yom Kippur, the next upcoming Jewish Holiday.

 Yom Kippur

 Yom Kippur, The Day of Atonement, is the Jewish Holiday that occurs 10 days after Rosh Hashana.
-Between the two holidays, Jews observe the 10 Days of Repentance, a time where those who practice are able to reflect on the opportunity for change in the coming year.
+Between the two holidays, Jews observe the 10 Days of Repentance, a time where those who practice can reflect on the opportunity for change in the coming year.
 It is a time to make amends with those you have wronged and ask for forgiveness.

-Traditionally, Yom Kippur starts in the evening with a service called Kol Nidre.
+Yom Kippur starts in the evening with a service called Kol Nidre.
 During this service a prayer is recited as a declaration annulling any vows made before God.
-During the 25 hour observance of the entire Yom Kippur Holiday, a customary Fast occurs.
-The practice of fasting is intended to allow a person to be in a state of self-denial and really reflect and repent rather than indulge.
+During the 25-hour observance of the Yom Kippur Holiday, a customary fast occurs.
+The practice of fasting is intended to allow a person to be in a state of reflection and repent rather than indulge.

-The Yom Kippur Holiday ends with a profound and powerfully moving service called Neilah in which congregants stand before the open doors of the ark and ask for the final opportunity of forgiveness, the open doors of the ark symbolizing the open gates of heaven.
-A long blast from the Shofar (Ram’s Horn) signifies the end of the holiday, and thus the closing of the gates and the inscription in the Book of Life for the coming year.
+The Yom Kippur holiday ends with a service called neilah in which congregants stand before the open doors of the ark and ask for the final opportunity of forgiveness.
+The open doors of the ark symbolize the open gates of heaven.
+A long blast from the shofar signifies the end of the holiday, and thus the closing of the gates and the inscription in the Book of Life for the coming year.

 Sukkot